o3de/o3de.org/content/docs/user-guide/programming/gems/code-gems.md

 weight: 300
 ---

-**Open 3D Engine (O3DE)** code Gems contains code that let's you extend the O3DE Editor or integrate features and gameplay logic for your project.
-They can also contain assets that your code interacts with.
+Code Gems contain source code that can extend the **Open 3D Engine (O3DE)** Editor or integrate features and logic for your O3DE project.
+They can also contain assets that are required by the source code such as interface elements and assets that are used as tests and samples.

 ## Creating a Gem